 - Look at Rates Rather Than Raw Numbers – Seeing your page views, leads, and conversions climb is one of the satisfying things about looking at your analytics.
-But a solid increase in numbers could deceive you regarding the actual performance of your marketing.
-It’s important to always look at the rate as a percentage of growth rather than raw numbers.
+But a solid increase in numbers could deceive you regarding the actual performance of your marketing, outsourced SEO services or no. It’s important to always look at the rate as a percentage of growth rather than raw numbers.
 This could reveal that even though your numbers have continued to climb, your rate of growth is actually weakening.

-- Choose Consistent Time Periods – You can’t measure growth if you don’t compare specific windows of time.
-Both weekly and monthly KPIs are best to calculate, because if the time is too short you won’t collect enough information, but too long and you’ll miss opportunities to improve your strategy.
+- Choose Consistent Time Periods– You can’t measure growth if you don’t compare specific windows of time.
+Both weekly and monthly KPIs are best to calculate, because if the time is too short you won’t collect enough information.
+Wait too long, though, and you’ll miss opportunities to improve your strategy.

 KPIs That Matter

-Here are the metrics you should be watching to achieve your company’s marketing goals.
+Here are the metrics you should be watching to achieve your company’s online marketing goals.

 Traffic Growth – Importantly, you want to know how many people are visiting your website, and the rate of traffic growth is more important than the numbers.
 You might also want to break it down by traffic source to see which avenues are performing best to bring traffic to your site.

-Traffic-to-Lead Ratio – You don’t just want more visitors – you want more conversions and leads as well.
+Traffic-to-Lead Ratio – When it comes to internet marketing, you don’t just want more visitors – you want more conversions and leads as well.
 This is one of the most popular metrics that reveals how successful your site and marketing is at turning traffic into leads.
 Use other companies or competitors in your industry to compare and plan conversion rate optimization (CRO) strategies to improve your traffic-to-lead ratio.